pfzim/websco/readme.md

  - Restarting runbooks with previously entered parameters
  - Escaping a single quote when passing parameters to the runbook (so that you cannot inject into the runbook code)
  - The description of the runbook is displayed in the launch window
+ - In the description, you can use the [wiki]your_url_here[/wiki] tag to add an arbitrary link to the instruction
  - Does not required Silverlight

 Minuses: